dragginzgame/mimic/README.md

 ##### config

-Framework-level configuration.
+Framework-level runtime configuration.
 Magic numbers, hash seeds, directories etc.

+Anything compile time we would have to pass into Mimic as an environment variable or rust feature.

 ##### db